My First "Scone" Experience

 Although small, we found that the island had a lot to offer!
 Beautiful beaches and scenery, historical attractions, to very traditional English villages.
 Shanklin was particularly my favorite area.
 We found a beautiful thatched cottage that served traditional teas.
 And it was here, at an old-fashioned tea room, where I tasted my very first scone.
 These British afternoon snacks are commonly served with tea, clotted cream, strawberry jam, and caramel biscuits.

 Scones are round-shaped and are made from wheat flour, which makes them very similar to bread.
 They have a crispy texture on the outside but soft and tender inside.
 We were served two types of scones, plain and raisin-contained.
-Before giving my first bite I decided to capture my first scones experience, enjoy the pictures below :-)

 I learned that the correct way to eat scones is to slice it into two, spread clotted cream followed by strawberry jam, and eat each slice by themselves.
 Although you are of course more then welcome to have your scones however you like - dip it in the cream and jam, or have it like a burger!
 The best part was that because our scones were still hot, the cream and jam immediately melted and gave an absolutely delicious smell.
 Definitely a perfect nibble for the chilly British weather!